Coast Guard History

 against Germany the Coast Guard was transferred by Executive Order to

 - 28 August 1919: Coast Guard reverted to

 Treasury Department after President Wilson signed Executive Order 3160.

-and Bureau of Navigation combined to form the Bureau of Navigation and
+and Bureau of Navigation were combined to form the Bureau of Navigation and

 Steamboat Inspection (47 Stat.
 L., 415).
 The new agency remained under

 Commerce Department control.